-This paper has set out to understand the local politics and sentiments that motivated political behaviours in the 2011 Sarawak's state election amongst two ethnic minorities under the Ba Kelalan (N70) constituency.
-By using ethnographic evidence and empirical data, we are able to capture the influence of micro level factors on the electoral behaviours of small and rural communities.
+This article has set out to understand the local politics and sentiments that motivated political behaviour in the 2011 SSE amongst two ethnic minorities in the Ba' Kelalan (N70) constituency.
+By using ethnographic evidence and empirical data, we are able to capture the influence of micro level factors on the electoral behaviour of small and rural communities.

-Previously seen as peripheral to national politics, in 2011, Ba Kelalan took on great significance as a potential 'swing' region.
-One of the most significant outcomes of the election was the fractured BN shield over Ba Kelalan, and, it became the first PKR seat to be won in rural Sarawak.
-A pivotal occasion which monumentally shaped the rise of diverse political orientations amongst voters in Ba Kelalan.
-The opposition went on to win the 2016 and 2021 state elections.
+Previously seen as peripheral to national politics, in 2011, Ba' Kelalan took on great significance as a potential swing region.
+One of the most significant outcomes of the election was the fractured BN shield over Ba' Kelalan, and, it became the first PKR seat to be won in rural Sarawak-a pivotal occasion which monumentally shaped the rise of diverse political orientations amongst voters in Ba' Kelalan.
+The opposition went on to win the 2016 and 2021 SSE.

-Underlying this phenomenon are the workings of micro-level factors such as ethnic background, local histories, local politics, kinship relations, religious beliefs and faith, existence of fractured vision within local communities, characteristics of individual candidates and the nature of their ties to a given ethnic community.
-They are important in shaping the way election processes are used to serve local interests and in turn shape outcomes of national elections.
+Underlying this phenomenon are the workings of micro-level factors, such as ethnic background, local histories, local politics, kinship relations, religious beliefs and faith, existence of fractured visions within local communities, characteristics of individual candidates and the nature of their ties to a given ethnic community.
+They play a crucial role in shaping how election processes serve local interests, which, in turn, influences the outcomes of national elections.

-However, as highlighted by this paper, the influence of social cultural factors on the electoral behaviours of small communities can only be effectively captured through ethnographic attention.
+However, as highlighted by this article, the influence of social cultural factors on the electoral behaviour of small communities can only be effectively captured through ethnographic attention.
 By putting vignettes, narratives and observations made during the election process in context, they clarify shared ideas about what is ideal for the Kelabit and Lun Bawang.
 This case provides a glimpse of the interplay of social and cultural elements to point out potential trajectories based on their indigenous experiential understanding of local and national politics.